Publications of Margaret White

 • Jelinger, Christopher.
 Sacra-unio, or, An holy union, chiefly proposed to the divided Protestants in England, and extensively to all other Christians abroad in the world according in fundamentals, and disowning the Pope's supremacy and image-worship.
 Whereunto is added this needful advice, that they all bear one with another, in things which they cannot yet in their consciences agree upon, as rites, ceremonies and discipline, together with the Protestant religion's fundamental doctrine, and four tables containing the popish religion at large, and Grecian, and Abassine, and Muscovian.
 Written at this time of need in English and Latin for the good and conservation of all true Protestants in Europe, and all other good Christians in other parts of the world, where the Latin is understood, by Christopher of Jelingen aliàs Jelinger, M.A.
 London: printed by M[argaret].
 White, for John Wright at the Crown on Ludgate-Hill, and Jacob Sampson next to the Wander-Tavern in Ludgate-street, 1681.
 ESTC No. R1673.
 Grub Street ID 64546.

-• Robinson, H. Scholæ Wintoniensis phrases Latinæ.
+• Robinson, Hugh.
+Scholæ Wintoniensis phrases Latinæ.
 The Latine phrases of VVinchester-School.
 Corrected, and much augmented, with poeticals added; and these four tracts, viz.
 I. Of words not to be used by elegant Latinists.
 II.
 The difference of many words like one another, in sound or signification.
 III.
 Some words governing a subjunctive mood, not mentioned in Lillies grammer.
 IV.
 Concerning chreia and gn=omn, for entring children upon making of themes.
 By H. Robinson, D.D.
 The tenth edition with additions.
 Published for the common use and benefit of the grammar-schools.
 London: printed by M. White, for J. Wright, at the Crown on Ludgate Hill, and R. Chiswell, at the Rose and Crown in St. Paul's Church-yard, 1681.
 ESTC No. R13649.
 Grub Street ID 61734.

 • White, Thomas.
 White, 1681.
 A new almanack for the year of our Lord God 1681.
 Being the year from the worlds creation, 5630.
 And the first from bissextile, or leap-year.
 Calculated for the meridian of Todington in Bedfordshire, where the north pole is elevated above the horizon 52. degrees and 8. minutes; and may serve for all parts of England, without any sensible error.
 By Thomas White.
 Cum privilegio.
 London: printed by Margaret White, for the Company of Stationers, 1681.
 ESTC No. R26642.
 Grub Street ID 109916.